 In the days that followed, doling out freebies as free meals, movie or amusement park tickets were commonplace.
-A Eureka moment made me realize the fact that campaigning in student politics imitates its tainted self that is employed in the state or national elections wherein political parties organize functions giving out oozes of alcohol, food or narcotics (maybe! remember Udta Punjab?).
+A Eureka moment made me realize the fact that campaigning in student politics imitates its tainted self that is employed in the state or national elections wherein political parties organize functions giving out oozes of alcohol, food or in some cases, even drugs (remember Udta Punjab?).
 Elections then, be it in student politics or the serious politics is based on monopolization of votes “by hook or by crook” which is echoed in the same breath as “everything is fair in love and war”.

 When my perception changed

 Being on the favorable side of the student wing of a political party certainly had its perks which were all too apparent now.
-However, a friend’s involvement with the student ally made me realize the repercussions of being on their wrong side with a senior casually warning us against the involvement, “College ke andar nahi ghusne denge”.
+However, a friend’s involvement with a rival student wing made me realize the repercussions of being on their wrong side with a senior casually warning us against the involvement, “College ke andar nahi ghusne denge”.
 We were naïve enough to take that in jest.

 It was only 1 and a half years later, on 22nd February 2017, the date when Ramjas boiled in protests.
 That for organizing a lecture?
 Seeing DU’s North campus resemble a curfewed Kashmir with barricades and an ample police presence that I started contemplating the validity of that senior’s warning.
 A second Eureka moment was in the offing now as I realized that student politics mirrored the state or national level politics in that it too relied on the suppression of a dissimilar ideology which may be viewed as hostile to one’s own.